 Alongside the eponymous first single, the EP includes 4 other tracks, including a remix of “Love You Better,” the lead single from the band’s 2011 release, World War Free.
 “Love You Better” hit #1 on Native FM in Hilo and Kona and received heavy rotation throughout Hawaii.
 The song debuted worldwide live in-studio on Seattle’s KEXP 90.3 FM, falling right below Death Cab For Cutie on the influential station’s Top Live Performances chart.

-Major reggae artists, from Sly & Robbie to Shaggy, have all shared enthusiasm for Kore Ionz as they pass through the Pacific Northwest.
 With a multi-cultural cast of musicians that have played and collaborated with artists ranging from Digible Planets to Macklemore & Ryan Lewis, Kore Ionz brings a positive energy that feels familiar, but takes reggae, rock, and pop to astonishingly new places.

 “Kore Ionz has a higher calling that involves changing lives.”